Course Descriptions

 Knowledge and application of information-related resources from a management perspective: identifying information needs, strategic uses of information systems, emerging information technologies, legal issues in information technology, managing information resources effectively.
 Prerequisite: Foster College of Business Graduate Student or Consent of Associate Dean.

 Visual illustration of how to better understand data, present clear evidence of findings to an intended audience, and tell appealing stories through data graphics.
 The topics covered include but are not limited to: design principles, multivariate displays, geospatial displays, dashboards, interactive and animated displays.
 Some knowledge of basic programming (in any language) will be helpful, but not required.
 We will use several tools to refine our data and create, edit, alter, and display their visualizations.
-Prerequisite: MIS 570.
-May not register for MIS 573 if credit earned for MIS 473.
+Cross-listed with MIS 473.
+The graduate level course will have additional requirements beyond those of the undergraduate course.
+Prerequisite: May not register for MIS 573 if credit earned for MIS 473.

-Applies the concepts and skills learned by Business Analytics graduate students.
+Applies the concepts and skills learned by data science and analytics graduate students.
 Students are required to work on a team with a business client on an analytics project.
-Prerequisite: MIS 571 and MIS 573
+Prerequisite: Consent of the Department Chair

 Topics of special interest, which may vary each time the course is offered.
 May be repeated under different topics for a maximum of six (6) hours credit.
 Topic stated in current Schedule of Classes.
 Prerequisite: Stated in current Schedule of Classes